 Taxes are unavoidable and without planning, your annual federal tax liability can be very uncertain.
-Use the following income tax calculator to help you estimate your 2018 federal tax liability along with your average and marginal tax rates.
+Use the following income tax calculator to help you estimate your 2019 federal tax liability along with your average and marginal tax rates.
 After calculating, look further at the changes in 2020 to the federal income tax brackets and rates.

 With the new tax law comes changes to itemized deductions.
 If you are unsure whether to itemize or take the standard deduction, our calculator will help to answer that question.